-The third part collected data on the language attitudes toward Catalan and Spanish in two parts.
-The first section consisted of series incomplete of statements such as ‘the official language of the Balearic Islands should be X’ or ‘the medium of instruction in public education should be X’ followed by three possible answers: Catalan, Spanish, or both.
-The second section included a series of statements regarding Catalan and Spanish such as ‘I like it when people use Spanish, ‘Catalan is worth learning’, ‘Catalan is part of the identity of the Balearic Islands’, followed by a 100-point draggable sliding scale to indicate level of agreement or disagreement with the content of the statement.
-For the purpose of this study, only the answers to this last question were analyzed.
+The third part collected data on the language attitudes toward Catalan and Spanish in two sections.
+The first section consisted of series incomplete of statements such as ‘the official language of the Balearic Islands should be______’ or ‘the medium of instruction in public education should be X’ followed by three possible answers: Catalan, Spanish, or both.
+The second section included a series of 60 evaluative statements regarding Catalan and Spanish such as ‘I like it when people use Spanish, ‘Catalan is worth learning’, ‘Catalan is part of the identity of the Balearic Islands’, followed by a 100-point draggable sliding scale to indicate level of agreement or disagreement with the content of the statement, where 0 was “totally disagree” and 100 was “totally agree”.
+The present study analyzes the data from this final section, focusing on the relationship between these attitudes and participants’ reported political orientation.

+3.2.
 Procedure